Scrince/Arculus_Recovery/THREAT_MODEL.md

 policy boundary by external tools.
 The BIP39 passphrase is intentionally not inside `.arc` files.

-## ARC V3 Threat Notes
+## YellowSphere ARC V3 Threat Notes

-ARC V3 in v1.6.4 replaces the stream-cipher/MAC construction with
+YellowSphere ARC V3 in v1.6.6 replaces the stream-cipher/MAC construction with AES-256-GCM.
-AES-256-GCM.
 Its additional authenticated data binds all bundle metadata, including `credential_mode`, to the ciphertext.
 The field remains informational and does not itself establish authorization, but an attacker cannot change it